Israel-Lebanon ceasefire and broader Iran war tensions

 Key details reported by multiple sources:

-• The ceasefire agreement includes the creation of 'pilot security zones' in southern Lebanon where the Lebanese Armed Forces will take exclusive control, excluding Hezbollah.
+- The ceasefire includes creation of 'pilot zones' where Lebanese Armed Forces will take exclusive control, excluding non-state actors like Hezbollah.

-• Hezbollah was not present at the US-hosted peace talks in Washington, with a Hezbollah official stating the group would 'not accept a partial ceasefire'.
+- Hezbollah was not present in the US-brokered talks and has rejected a partial ceasefire, with an official telling AFP the group 'will not accept a partial ceasefire'.

-• Israeli strikes on June 4 killed at least nine people in southern Lebanon, including attacks near hospitals (Tebnine, Jabal Amel) and an ambulance killing two paramedics.
+- Israel’s military operations in southern Lebanon have killed at least nine civilians in recent strikes, including attacks near hospitals (Tebnine, Jabal Amel, Hiram) and an ambulance killing two paramedics.

 Points of Difference